UNDERSTANDING THE WTO: THE AGREEMENTS

-The WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), negotiated in the 1986-94 Uruguay Round, introduced intellectual property rules into the multilateral trading system for the first time.
+The WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), negotiated during the 1986-94 Uruguay Round, introduced intellectual property rules into the multilateral trading system for the first time.

 More introductory information

-Creators can be given the right to prevent others from using their inventions, designs or other creations — and to use that right to negotiate payment in return for others using them.
+"Intellectual property" refers to creations of the mind.
+These creations can take many different forms, such as artistic expressions, signs, symbols and names used in commerce, designs and inventions.
+Governments grant creators the right to prevent others from using their inventions, designs or other creations — and to use that right to negotiate payment in return for others using them.
 These are “intellectual property rights”.
 They take a number of forms.
-For example books, paintings and films come under copyright; inventions can be patented; brandnames and product logos can be registered as trademarks; and so on.
-Governments and parliaments have given creators these rights as an incentive to produce ideas that will benefit society as a whole.
+For example, books, paintings and films come under copyright; eligible inventions can be patented; brand names and product logos can be registered as trademarks; and so on.
+Governments grant creators these rights as an incentive to produce and spread ideas that will benefit society as a whole.

 The extent of protection and enforcement of these rights varied widely around the world; and as intellectual property became more important in trade, these differences became a source of tension in international economic relations.
-New internationally-agreed trade rules for intellectual property rights were seen as a way to introduce more order and predictability, and for disputes to be settled more systematically.
+New internationally-agreed trade rules for intellectual property rights were seen as a way to introduce more order and predictability, and to settle disputes more systematically.

 The Uruguay Round achieved that.
-The WTO’s TRIPS Agreement is an attempt to narrow the gaps in the way these rights are protected around the world, and to bring them under common international rules.
-It establishes minimum levels of protection that each government has to give to the intellectual property of fellow WTO members.
-In doing so, it strikes a balance between the long term benefits and possible short term costs to society.
-Society benefits in the long term when intellectual property protection encourages creation and invention, especially when the period of protection expires and the creations and inventions enter the public domain.
-Governments are allowed to reduce any short term costs through various exceptions, for example to tackle public health problems.
-And, when there are trade disputes over intellectual property rights, the WTO’s dispute settlement system is now available.
+The WTO’s TRIPS Agreement is an attempt to narrow the gaps in the way these rights are protected and enforced around the world, and to bring them under common international rules.
+It establishes minimum standards of protection and enforcement that each government has to give to the intellectual property held by nationals of fellow WTO members.

-how basic principles of the trading system and other international intellectual
+how general provisions and basic principles of the multilateral trading system apply to international intellectual property

-how countries should enforce those rights adequately in their own territories
+which procedures members should provide for the enforcement of those rights in their own territories

 how to settle disputes on intellectual property between members of the WTO

-As in GATT and GATS, the starting point of the intellectual property agreement is basic principles.
-And as in the two other agreements, non-discrimination features prominently: national treatment (treating one’s own nationals and foreigners equally), and most-favoured-nation treatment (equal treatment for nationals of all trading partners in the WTO).
+As in the General Agreement on Tariffs and Trade (GATT) and the General Agreement on Trade in Services (GATS), the starting point of the TRIPS Agreement is basic principles.
+And as in the two other agreements, non-discrimination features prominently: national treatment (treating foreign nationals no less favourably than one’s own nationals), and most-favoured-nation (MFN) treatment (not discriminating among nationals of trading partners).
 National treatment is also a key principle in other intellectual property agreements outside the WTO.

-The TRIPS Agreement has an additional important principle: intellectual property protection should contribute to technical innovation and the transfer of technology.
-Both producers and users should benefit, and economic and social welfare should be enhanced, the agreement says.
+The TRIPS Agreement has an additional important general objective: intellectual property protection should contribute to technical innovation and the transfer of technology.
+Both producers and users should benefit, and economic and social welfare should be enhanced, the TRIPS Agreement says.

-The second part of the TRIPS agreement looks at different kinds of intellectual property rights and how to protect them.
-The purpose is to ensure that adequate standards of protection exist in all member countries.
+The second part of the TRIPS Agreement looks at different kinds of intellectual property rights and how to protect them.
+The purpose is to ensure that minimum standards of protection exist in all WTO members.
 Here the starting point is the obligations of the main international agreements of the World Intellectual Property Organization (WIPO) that already existed before the WTO was created:

-Paris Convention for the Protection of Industrial Property (patents,
+the Paris Convention for the Protection of Industrial Property (patents, industrial designs, etc)

 the Berne Convention for the Protection of Literary and Artistic Works (copyright).